ory/docs/docs/kratos/guides/production.md

 ## Database

 Ory Kratos requires a production-grade database such as PostgreSQL, MySQL, CockroachDB.
-Do not use SQLite in production!
+Don't use SQLite in production!

 ## Security

-When preparing for production it is paramount to omit the `--dev` flag from `kratos serve`.
+When preparing for production it's paramount to omit the `--dev` flag from `kratos serve`.

 ### HTTP Clients